r-lib/sessioninfo/README.md

 * Information about the Python configuration is the reticulate package is loaded and configured.
 * Information about package libraries.
-* Emoji hash to be able to quickly tell if two sessions are equivalent.
 * Compare two session info outputs with the `session_diff()` function.
 * Option to show loaded (default), attached or installed packages, or the recursive dependencies of the specified packages.